Credit Suisse Interview Questions for SMG Lab Analyst

 Hello, I am Saurabh Kalikar.
 I am sharing my campus placements 2015-16 experience at IIT Madras.
 In this post, I share Credit Suisse interview questions and written test for (SMG Lab Analyst) profile.

 We had an awesome experience throughout the campus placement journey.
-It was a long and painful phase of written/coding rounds for all the companies (I appeared for almost 60 companies), which started from October 1st and went on for next two months.
+It was a long and painful phase of written/coding rounds for all the companies (I appeared for almost 60 companies), which started from October 1st and went on for the next two months.
 All the IIT starts their placement interviews on December 1st.
 Everyone was preparing themselves for the interviews.

 And the D-day hits the Chennai sea-shore, and placements started.
 All the dream companies like Google, Microsoft were supposed to have interviews in 0th slot (12.00 AM to 6.00 AM).
 I had an interview for Microsoft at 1.30 AM.
 I had all the technical rounds for Microsoft.
 Including all the rounds, interviews went on till 4.30 AM.
-It was a nice experience and proud moment for me that I had Microsoft interviews.
+It was a nice experience and a proud moment for me that I had Microsoft interviews.
 My interviews went well but because of tough competition, I had little hopes from Microsoft.

 I had my IBM interview around 10.30.
 It went on for 45 min.
 They were looking for pure research profile.
 As I have a publication, they were keen to understand my research work.